Global art sales rebounded in 2017, rising 12%

 Zurich: The works of great artists buoyed the art market last year and none did more than Leonardo da Vinci, whose Salvator Mundi sold to great fanfare for $450 million in New York in November.

-Global art sales grew 12% to an estimated $63.7 billion after two years of falling sales, said a report published by UBS and Art Basel on Tuesday.
+Global art sales grew 12% to an estimated $63.7 billion after two years of falling sales, said a report published by UBS and Art Basel Tuesday.

 That still fell short of the record of over $68 billion set in 2014 and below $66 billion achieved in 2007 before the art market plummeted during the financial crisis.